pivotal/docs-tap/learning-center/workshop-content/building-an-image.md

 # Building an image

 This topic explains how to include an extra system, third-party tool, or configuration in your image by bundling workshop content from the Learning Center workshop base image.
-The following sample workshop template provide a `Dockerfile`.
+The following sample workshop template provides a `Dockerfile`.

 ## <a id="structure-of-dockerfile"></a>Structure of the Dockerfile